Azure/azure-sdk-for-java/sdk/servicelinker/azure-resourcemanager-servicelinker/README.md

 See [Authentication][authenticate] for more options.

-### Special Case

-The Service Linker provider need user token in a separated header in the following scenarios.
-Please refer to [sample](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/servicelinker/azure-resourcemanager-servicelinker/src/samples/java/com/azure/resourcemanager/servicelinker/CreateServiceLinker.java) for usage.

-* The target resource is Key Vault
-* SecretStore is used to store secret in Key Vault
-* VNetSolutionInfo is specified

 ## Key concepts

 See [API design][design] for general introduction on design and key concepts on Azure Management Libraries.